School-of-Computing-and-Informatics/cmps-357-audio-processing/INSTRUCTIONS.md

 Your submission must include:

 ### 1. A write-up in the file named [PA4-README.md](PA4-README.md)
-Create this file in the root of your repository and include:
+Edit this file in the root of your repository to include:

 - Minimal documentation as given in the syllabus
 - Links to your **three TODO branches** and all **Pull Requests** created